 Medium ruby.
 Tad more purple.
 Dark fruit.
 More full and soft.
 Cherry again.
 Medium acid.
 Medium tannin.
 Drink now.
 A good solid ***

 Firstly – kudos to Aldi for stocking wines from the little known Utiel-Requena region near Valencia, and with the little known Bobal grape as a major component.
 Bobal has a reputation for being a rustic variety but, as is so often the case, if it respected with careful winemaking it can deliver characterful and high quality wines.

 If you are tempted to try Bobal at a more serious level, I would suggest Aranleón Sólo (£9 at The Wine Society), or Cien y Pico En Vaso (available at a few places for a similar price).
-Some might find these wines a little challenging too – dark, heavy and tannic – but if you occasionally like that sort of thing these wines will not disappoint.
+Some might find these wines a little challenging – dark, heavy and tannic – but if you occasionally like that sort of thing they will not disappoint.